xdvom03/3d-lisp/README.md

 fog-cutoff-loc<br>
 sort-by-fog<br>

-These functions rotate the camera: rot-cam-x<br>
+These functions rotate the camera:<br>
+rot-cam-x<br>
 rot-cam-y<br>
 rot-cam-z<br>
 rot-cam-absolute<br>

-These functions belong to the program and should never be called: run<br>
+These functions belong to the engine and should never be called:<br>
+run<br>
 tick<br>
 tick-compute<br>